rlui001/Social-Media-Impact-on-BTC/README.md

 # Current Limitations:
 + Twitter API allows monthly 500,000 tweet usage.
 Either I will need to upgrade my developer access, or make use of other historical data sets (like Kaggle) that covers 2016-2019.
 This means the raw data being extracted may differ in quality and expectations, as my extracts may have different criteria.
 Another option is to restrict the tweets that I pull from only accounts that meet a set criteria.
++ Further Twitter API limitations currently only allow me to search tweets in the past 7 days and I am unable to pull the necessary fields.
+An example of the data that I need is from the kaggle dataset that I will be using.